jamesrampton/jamesrampton.uk/content/posts/an-ode-to-the-5d-mk2.md

 Will I upgrade?
 No, not yet.
 To many, this thing was Canon's last major, game-changing innovation, and it shows.

-I'm going to stick with it until it gives up on me (or if I need to replace my incredibly soft Tamron 75-250mm with a first-party lens – the [Canon Cripple Hammer](https://www.youtube.com/watch?v=4cBIccL7pfg) is real).
+I'm going to stick with it until it gives up on me ~~(or if I need to replace my incredibly soft Tamron 75-250mm with a first-party lens – the [Canon Cripple Hammer](https://www.youtube.com/watch?v=4cBIccL7pfg) is real)~~. *Turns out I'm terrible at sticking to my decisions and I've replaced both of my original lenses with Canon glass.*

 'Til then, here's to the gear that changed everything and long may it live.